vkhazin/product-svc/README.md

 * On cloud use different hosts and load-balancers
 * On server-less platform a new host will be used to host new version
 * Data model backward compatibility will need to be taken in consideration
+* Version information could also be communicated over an http-header, but it implies a single entry point for all versions, not sure I favour that

 # Security #